harveybc/don/README.md

 A node can receive a payment based on a per-node, processing-power-based and bandwidth based, fee to exclusively evaluate or optimize a offline or on-line model(online optional????????????????).
 He would create a WebRTC Data Channel p2p connection with the requesting client and start streaming data to the CM to obtain an output stream.(only if online????????????????)

-## Optimization Process

-The objective of the optimization process is to produce a set of optimized parameters saved in a shared file (JSON or any binary format) for a set of interacting models, all the models are represented by shared libraries or programs (i.e. Javascript libraries) and both the JSON parameters and the Javascript models are shared using Webtorrent thus being usables from external applications.

 ## Blockchain Description
 WIP
 ## Block Description
 WIP
-## Network Node Operation
-WIP Development is sponsored by Ingeni-us (http://www.ingeni-us.com).
 ## Use Cases

 WIP